 By using the language of quantified propositional logic, we were able to conveniently express the inherent minimality postulates of both equilibrium models and stable models in terms of the operator < and existential quantification.
-In this section, we shed some further light into the minimisation conditions of equilibrium models and stable models by comparing them to circumscription (McCarthy 1980), a well known technique to realise minimal-model reasoning.
+In this section, we relate our encodings to circumscription (McCarthy 1980), a well known technique to realise minimal-model reasoning.5

-For the case of disjunctive logic programs, an early result about the relation between stable models and circumscription was given by Lin (1991).
-Our subsequent discussion reveals that Lin's result holds for nested programs and equilibrium logic as well.
+For the case of disjunctive logic programs, an early result about the relation between stable models and circumscription was established by Lin (1991).
+This result holds for nested logic programs and equilibrium logic as well, as discussed by Ferraris et al. (2007), yet we provide independent proofs from our characterisations.